bassel27/Investopedia-Bot/README.md

-# Investopedia-Trading
+# Investopedia-Bot
 ![Investopedia-2017](https://user-images.githubusercontent.com/40627412/136075564-c1179715-164c-4e87-b81c-154adf20fb41.png)

-Investopedia Trading is a tkitner python program that's suitable for beginner who want to enter the trading world.
-First, Investopedia Stock Simulator is an excellent simulator that I always recommend for beginners due to its simplicity.
-Second, this program helps you automate your Investopedia trading game and take it to the next level.
+Investopedia Bot is a tkitner python program that's suitable for beginners who want to enter the trading world via automation.
+First, why I chose Investopedia as stock simulator platform?
+It is an excellent simulator that is always recommend for beginners due to its simplicity.
+Second, where did the idea come from?
+The idea stemmed from my need to calculate the expectancy of stocks that I'm interested in to decide on the stock that I will buy.
+This process of calculating the expectancy of each stock is very exhausting, so I thought about automating the process through my programming skills.
+The program developed through time to become a "platform" for Investopedia automation.
-## What Does Investopedia Trading do?
+## What Does Investopedia Bot do?
-Investopedia Trading asks you to enter the stocks you're interested in to calculate their expectancies (a measure to show which stocks are gonna make you more money and less risky).
+Investopedia Bot asks you to enter the stocks you're interested in to calculate their expectancies (a measure to show which stocks are less risky and gonna make you more money).
-It also shows you stock data to enable you to make decisoin.
-After you choose the stocks that you want to trade, you can execute the trade from the program automatically.
-Also, upon clicking "Execute trade", a new record on your notion database (trading journal) is added automatically.
+It also shows you stock data and recommends you the number of shares to be bought according to many factors that you decide on; all of that in order to facilitate reaching a decisoin.
+After you choose the stocks that you want to trade, you can execute the trade from the program automatically as well as make a new record in your Notion database (trading journal) with the info of your trade.
 ## Setup
 First, in lines 52 and 53 in the scraping.py file, you got to replace `creds.username` and `creds.password` with your Investopedia's email and password.
 Second, you got to add uBlock Origin (chrome extension) files to the program directory.
 To do that: